ryanthomasallen/ryanthomasallen.github.io/index.md

 I'm a PhD candidate at Harvard Business School.
 I conduct research at the intersection of innovation strategy, organization theory, and entrepreneurship.

 In my <a href="https://ryantallen.com/research/#dissertation-working-papers" target="_blank">dissertation research</a> I ask: how do organizations anticipate market demand to produce commercially successful innovations?
-Whereas prior work extols the benefits of analytics and experimentation, I identify circumstances in which these methods can be misleading.
-Click the dropdown for more details:
+Whereas prior work extols the benefits of analytics and experimentation, I identify when these methods can be misleading.
+Click for more details:

 <details><summary>Click to display a brief dissertation summary</summary>
   See my <a href="https://ryantallen.com/research/#dissertation-working-papers" target="_blank">research page</a> for full abstracts